 With over thirty years of experience in government, philanthropy, and academia, Ellen Chesler is widely respected for the practical and intellectual perspectives she brings to public policy.

-An honors graduate of Vassar College, she earned her masters and doctoral degrees in history at Columbia University.
-She is married to New York lawyer, Matthew Mallow, and they are the proud parents of two adult children, a son-in-law and a new grandson!
+An honors graduate of Vassar College, she earned her Master’s and doctoral degrees in history at Columbia University.
+She is married to New York lawyer, Matthew Mallow, and they are the proud parents of two adult children, a son-in-law and two cherished grandsons!